Roundworms in dogs: A comprehensive guide

 • The veterinarian can create a deworming plan based on the dog's lifestyle and risk.

-5. Supportive measures:
+5. Supporting measures:

 • This may include special diets, vitamins, or other medications to improve the dog's overall health.